-Yes, Kenya safety rating is good for female travelers and can have a trouble free trip.
+Yes, Kenya Safety rating is good for female travellers and can have a trouble free trip.
 However, there are few places where women harassment is being complained.
 You can avoid hanging around in the beach alone at night time.
 If you really need to travel out, you can opt for a taxi.
 Avoid getting too intoxicated.

 If you need to travel alone, you can make bookings in advance using Uber, Taxify and other online taxi services.

 The best Things To Do In Kenya is, keep your phone location on, and inform one of your friends about your whereabouts on regular basis.